-In a way this can be seen as a self-fulfilling prophecy – where the prediction itself causes the end result.
+In a way, this can be seen as a self-fulfilling prophecy – where the prediction itself causes the end result.

 Social proof creates the hype, making more buyers rush in – which creates the price increases that was predicted.

-Which is why it is so important to always ensure that any properties that you are looking at is backed by actual buyer demand, not just by speculative demand.
+This is why it is so important to always ensure that any properties that you are looking at is backed by actual buyer demand, not just by speculative demand.

 And if you are thinking that 2007 was way too long ago, here’s another more recent example.

 You might have heard of The Sky Habitat at Bishan (coincidentally by CapitaLand too) – the unmistakable design by Moshe Safdie, which was launched in 2012.

 Even at its average launch price of $1,747 psf back then, it still recorded strong sales of 125 units out of 180 released in the first batch.